KU Leuven: Present-day university

+Even though the university is financially independent from the Catholic Church, representatives from the Catholic Archdiocese of Mechelen–Brussels sit on the Board of Trustees, and are yielded chairmanship powers and veto powers in certain decisions.

 In December 2011, the university changed its official name to KU Leuven in all official communications and branding.
 While its legal name remains to be Katholieke Universiteit Leuven, the university uses its short name or acronym, KU Leuven, in all communications, including academic research publications.
 The long name is only used in legally binding documents such as contracts and only on the first instance, according to university's communication guidelines.
 According to its then rector, the change is intended as a way to emphasize its history of freedom of academic inquiry and its independence from the Church, without erasure of its Catholic heritage.

 Since August 2017, the university has been led by Luc Sels who replaced former rector Rik Torfs.
-The Belgian archbishop, André-Joseph Léonard is the current Grand Chancellor and a member of the university board.
+The Belgian archbishop, Luc Terlinden is the current Grand Chancellor and a member of the university board.

 KU Leuven hosts the world's largest banana genebank, the Bioversity International Musa Germplasm Transit Centre, that celebrated its 30th anniversary in 2017 and was visited by Deputy Prime Minister and Minister for Development Cooperation, Alexander De Croo.

-In 2018, a student of African origin died during a cruel hazing ritual to enter the Reuzegom fraternity.
+In 2018, a student of African origin, Sanda Dia, died during a cruel hazing ritual to enter the Reuzegom fraternity.
 The perpetrators, whose parents mostly belong to the upper class, are being prosecuted, but were so far only lightly sanctioned by the university authorities.
 As a consequence of these events, which attracted international media coverage, the institution received criticism as to how it handled the matter.
+In 2023, 18 students were fined 400 Euros and community service for their involvement in the death and the degrading treatment.

 Historically, the Catholic University of Leuven has been a major contributor to the development of Catholic theology.
 The university is dedicated to Mary, the mother of Jesus, under her traditional attribute as "Seat of Wisdom", and organizes an annual celebration on 2 February in her honour.
 On that day, the university also awards its honorary doctorates.
 The neo-Gothic seal created in 1909 and used by the university shows the medieval statue Our Lady of Leuven in a vesica piscis shape.
 The version used by KU Leuven dates from the 1990s and features the date 1425 in Times New Roman.